awsdocs/aws-glue-developer-guide/doc_source/glue-troubleshooting-errors.md

 + AWS Glue passes an IAM role to Amazon EC2 when it is setting up the notebook server\.
 The IAM role must have a trust relationship to Amazon EC2\.

 + The IAM role must have an instance profile of the same name\.
-When you create the role with the IAM console, the instance profile with the same name is automatically created\.
+When you create the role for Amazon EC2 with the IAM console, the instance profile with the same name is automatically created\.
 Check for an error in the log regarding an invalid instance profile name `iamInstanceProfile.name`\.
 For more information, see [Using Instance Profiles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html)\.

 + Check that your role has permission to access `aws-glue*` buckets in the policy that you pass to create the notebook server\.

+## Error: Local Notebook Fails to Start<a name="error-local-notebook-fails-to-start"></a>

+If your local notebook fails to start and reports errors that a directory or folder cannot be found, it might be because of one of the following problems:

++ If you are running on Microsoft Windows, make sure that the `JAVA_HOME` environment variable points to the correct Java directory\.
+It's possible to update Java without updating this variable, and if it points to a folder that no longer exists, Zeppelin notebooks fail to start\.

 ## Error: Notebook Usage Errors<a name="error-notebook-usage-errors"></a>